BinghaoLu/symbol-finder-api/README.md

 # Symbol Finder API

-A FastAPI-based application for querying and retrieving cryptocurrency trading view url and related information such as exchange.
+A FastAPI-based application for querying and retrieving cryptocurrency trading view url and extract exchange information.

 ## To run the code: